sensu/sensu-docs/content/sensu-go/6.6/api/_index.md

 Access all of the data and functionality of Sensu's first-class API clients, [sensuctl][25] and the [web UI][26], with Sensu's backend REST APIs.
 Use the Sensu APIs to customize your workflows and integrate your favorite Sensu features with other tools and products.
-Access all of the data and functionality of Sensu's first-class API clients, [sensuctl][25] and the [web UI][26], with Sensu's backend REST APIs and endpoints.
 Use the Sensu APIs and endpoints to customize your workflows and integrate your favorite Sensu features with other tools and products.

 ### core/v2 API endpoints